 Any registered voter may choose to vote absentee by mail or in-person in Iowa.
-To vote absentee by mail, you must be registered to vote and must complete an absentee ballot request from and return the original, signed form to your county auditor.
+You must be registered to vote and complete an absentee ballot request form and return the original, signed form to your county auditor.
 The request form does not need to be witnessed or notarized.

 Request Deadline for Mailed Ballots